project-march/ProjectMarch/doc/useful_ros_tools/robot_model.rst

 tf2
 ^^^
 `tf2 <http://wiki.ros.org/tf2>`_ is the second generation of the transform library.
-There is very rarely a need to interact with tf frames directly, but it is still important to be aware of their existence.
-They are used by the robot_state_publisher and rviz to properly visualize your robot.
+It produces so called `tf frames`.
+These are the positions and orientations of all the parts in the `urdf`.
+The tf frames have input from the `robot_state_publisher`.
+In case an IMU is used, the :ref:`march-data-collector-label` uses IMU data to send a transform of the ``imu_link`` to tf2.

+The resulting `tf frames` are used by `rviz` for creating a visualisation.
+The `tf frames` are also used in the :ref:`march-data-collector-label` to calculate the center of mass and capture point.

 urdf
 ^^^^